-Kids dig magical figures like Santa Clause and the Easter Bunny who come in the night and leave presents in their wake.
+My kids dig magical figures like Santa Claus and the Easter Bunny who come in the night and leave presents in their wake.
 So why not add one more to the mix?
 Good behavior abounds whenever there’s any promise of a magical person/creature dropping by to leave them a treat.
 That’s something I’ll be milking to the day they (sadly) grow out of it.

-Introduce your little ones to Leprechaun Pete, a tricky little guy who speaks only in limericks and is loose with his gold.
+I introduced my kids to Leprechaun Pete, a tricky little guy who speaks only in limericks and is loose with his gold.
 It’s since become a St. Patrick’s Day tradition in our household.
 You can try his treasure hunt, too.
 After all, what child doesn’t love a good rhyme—especially when it leads to a surprise?

 Step 4: Print your limerick clues.
 Each limerick is the size of a standard page.
 Print them out, roll them up, and tie like a scroll.
-(Note: there’s a boy version and a girl version for the first clue.)
+(Note: There’s a boy version and a girl version for the first clue.)

 Step 5: Hide your clues.
-Give your child the first clue when he or she wakes up and hide the rest.
+Give your child the first clue when he or she wakes up, and hide the rest.
 Clue 2 goes in a shoe, clue 3 in a glove, and clue 4 under a plate with the pot of gold.

-Hide the last clue along with the pot of gold under your child’s breakfast plate.
-Tell your kiddo they must have just missed sneaky Leprechaun Pete but luckily he left his pot of gold.
+Step 6: Hide the last clue along with the pot of gold under your child’s breakfast plate.
+Tell your kiddo they must have just missed sneaky Leprechaun Pete, but luckily he left his pot of gold.

 To extend this activity with older kids, point out the rhythm and patterns of the limericks and help them create some of their own.
 (Hint: Lines 1, 2, and 5 should rhyme with each other and be a little longer than rhyming lines 3 and 4.)

 Printables and photos by Shauna Younge of Sweet Tooth for Momtastic